diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 2/01 - Node Intro and installation.md

 - V8 engine converts JavaScript into machine language and gives it to the processor.

-- V8 was initially made to be used in the browser,  however V8 can run alone.
+- V8 was initially made to be used in the browser.
+But as V8 is essentialy a C++ program it can also be run alone and paired with other C++ code.

   This means that you can use the V8 code and combine it with another C++ application / program.

-- Node.js is a V8 engine with some additional C++ code added, that enables you to run JavaScript outside of the browser.